Uncle Al's Racing Rules in Pictures

 ...

 In the photo above, W825 (Ed Tait) is the leeward boat and has right-of-way.
-Since CL523 (Colin Junkin) has an inside overlap however, 825 is required by Rule 18 to give 523 room to round the mark.
-This means that 523 is expected by the Rules and the above definition of room, to round in a seamanlike manner, i.e. keep his boat under reasonable control for the conditions, get his board down in time for the upcoming beat, get his sails in promptly and round as close to the mark as prudence and good seamanship would indicate in the prevailing conditions.
+Since CL523 (Colin Junkin) has an inside overlap however, 825 is required by Rule 18 to give 523 mark-room.
+This means that 523 is expected by the Rules and the above definitions of room and mark-room, to sail to the mark in a seamanlike manner, i.e. keep his boat under reasonable control for the conditions, get his board down in time for the upcoming beat, get his sails in promptly and round as close to the mark as prudence and good seamanship would indicate in the prevailing conditions.
 In the conditions above, with the mark and the boats bouncing around, 523 is entitled to more room than he would be in 5 knots of breeze, flat water and no current.
+Once at the mark, the new mark-room definition entitles 523 to sail proper course until he is no longer "at the mark", at which point 523's mark-room protection ends and he must again keep clear of any right-of-way boat(s).

 ...

 Above, Len Macdougall in Wayfarer 6732 (on port tack) has kept clear of Nick Seraphinoff in W864 who had no need to take avoiding action.
 W2960, Don Thwing, on the other hand, has reached the danger zone: Within the next second or so, Nick in 864 will have to begin avoiding action or face breaking Rule 14 in a possible collision with 2960.
-Unless 2960 tacks immediately (or even more riskily, bears away radically now), he will not be keeping clear of the starboard boat, 864, and will have fouled the latter.
+Unless 2960 tacks immediately (or far more riskily, bears away radically now), he will not be keeping clear of the starboard boat, 864, and will have fouled the latter.

 ...